Artificial Precision Polarization Array: Sensitivity for the axion-like dark matter with clock satellites: Acknowledgments

 \section{Acknowledgments}

+We thank helpful conversion with Profs.
+Szabolcs Marka and Jing Ren.
 This work is supported by the National Key Research and Development Program of China (Nos.
 2023YFC2206200, No.2021YFC2201901), the National Natural Science Foundation of China (No.12375059), and the Project of National Astronomical Observatories, Chinese Academy of Sciences (No.E4TG6601).
-We thank helpful conversion with Prof. Szabolcs Marka.